- What is Interlibrary Loan?

 Accurate and complete bibliographic information must be supplied, along with the "source" (usually an index, major bibliography or a searched database), where this information was verified.

-The average time required to receive a routine item has changed and could now take up to 3-4 weeks because of libraries working under additional safety measures during the Covid-19 crisis.
+The time required to receive an Interlibrary Loan item could be between 2-3 weeks.
 The time depends on the availability of the item, the location of the potential lending libraries, the speed of the delivery, the accuracy of the information supplied in the requests and the volume of requests being processed by Interlibrary Loan.
 Make sure all ILL request information submitted is complete and correct to ensure inaccuracy does not delay turnaround time.
-Requests with problems such as abbreviations, missing or inaccurate information, or a "not needed after" date of less than 3 weeks is resolve only as time permits.
+Requests with problems such as abbreviations, missing/inaccurate information, or a "not needed after" date of less than 3 weeks are resolved only as time permits.

 Many libraries send photocopies of articles to us in electronic format.
 In the past we printed these articles before delivering them to you.
 Now, through our automated system we are able to offer you the option of electronic delivery of these articles in PDF format (Adobe's Portable Document Format).
 You can read more about electronic delivery on the Electronic Delivery Information page.